The Hyaena Diaries

 That year we decided to observe their denning activity in more detail.
 We set up a hide near one of the frequently-used dens to watch them closely without disturbing them.
 Though we kept regular track of them, sightings actually decreased and then stopped completely by March.
 To put it mildly, we were extremely disappointed.
 We searched nearby areas with the hope of locating them, occasionally finding a few signs… but no actual sightings.
 Then, one day, we saw the female emerge from a thick patch of grass.
 In her mouth she held a pup, barely one-month-old.
 It was a beautiful, heart-lifting sight.
 She walked slowly and confidently, directly to the den.
 One by one we watched as she brought out all her pups.
 We had just witnessed one of those ancient survival strategies used by hyaenas and many other carnivores – the shifting of den sites.

 By September of the same year, we heard that a hyaena was being seen regularly with pups close to the main road just outside the village.
 On our very first visit, we found three pups hanging around a den surprisingly close to the main road.
 A short while later, a female hyaena emerged.
 Much to our surprise and delight, it was the female from the original pair we had observed, easily identifiable by the small nick on her right ear.
 After feeding the pups, she walked in the direction of the first den site, watching out for danger on both den sites.
 That she had littered twice at such short intervals astounded us.
 The female would only visit the den in the morning and then leave soon after feeding her young ones.
 The male accompanied her just twice to the second den site and for the most part, the pups were on their own.
 After a few weeks we saw two pups from the second litter with only one from the earlier one, we wondered whether the second litter might have been motivated by the loss of one.
 So very little is known about the breeding habits of these hyaenas that we can only guess.
 Clearly much more scientific field study is needed.
+Here is the list of the best online casinos and hidden data of slots.

 Photo: Siddhesh Bramhankar.